 Certificate of Health – Difficulty Rating: 3/5

-If you are applying for early placement (to arrive between April and July), you will need to include the Certificate of Health in your application.
-All applicants who pass the interview stage and are accepted to the JET Program are required to complete this form.
+If you are applying for early placement (to arrive between April and July), you will need to submit this if you're granted an interview.
+All applicants who pass the interview stage and are accepted to the JET Program are required to complete this form eventually.

-Print this out from your home country's embassy's website and give it to your doctor to fill out.
+Print this out from the application portal, and give it to your doctor to fill out.
 Double check to make sure your doctor filled out the CoH completely.
 Look it over before you leave their office so you don't waste time making extra trips.

-There is lung exam on the CoH.
-This can be completed with x-rays or a tuberculosis test.
+There is a lung exam on the CoH, which can be completed with x-rays or a tuberculosis test.
 If you opt for the TB test, include a separate sheet with the results.
-There is a small check box in the TB test section that says "results attached" but it's easy to miss.
+There is a small check box in the TB test section that says "results attached," but it's easy to miss.
 Don't let this little detail trip you up.

 FBI Criminal History Background Check – Difficulty Rating: 5/5

 Again, all accepted JET participants will need to request an FBI background check.
-If you are applying for early placement, you will need to do this early and submit it with your application.
+If you are applying for early placement, you will need to do this early.

 Not required but maybe beneficial documents